Fontainhas (quarter): Chapel of St Sebastian

 The Chapel of St Sebastian, erected in 1818, is located at the southern end of the Fontainhas.
 It was traditionally the locale for the annual street festival of the Feast of Our Lady of Livrament.
 An old well exists in its precincts.
 The chapel is well preserved and has a very large crucifix, which was once fixed at the Palace of the Inquisition in Old Goa; earlier, it was in the palace of Adil Shah but later moved to this chapel when the Viceroy moved out to Cabo.
 A striking feature of the crucifix is the image of Christ created over it with eyes open, as if to create fear among the people of the interrogations of the Inquisitors.
-The chapel also houses an image of the Virgin Mary, two veneered wooden chests, and three intricately-carved altarpieces relocated from a church in Diu.
+The chapel also houses an image of the Virgin Mary, two veneered wooden chests, and three intricately carved altarpieces relocated from a church in Diu.

 Art festival

-Every year, for one week, the historic houses in Fontainhas are turned into art galleries, with residents displaying their artworks an Goan heritage, unique architectural features of their balconies, and furnishings in their dining halls.
+Every year, for one week, the historic houses in Fontainhas are turned into art galleries, with residents displaying their artworks and Goan heritage, unique architectural features of their balconies, and furnishings in their dining halls.

 The Fontainhas festival is an art and culture festival held in the month of February in Goa.
 The Fontainhas festival is an attempt to create awareness about Goan heritage among younger generations and in turn aiming to preserve the distinct cultural scene prevalent in Goa.
 The Goan heritage of music, dance and art is closely connected to its Portuguese counterpart and is well displayed at this festival.
 Singers and dancers from across the world come here to perform on this occasion.
 Every day there are musical and dance events.
 The festival provides an opportunity for the artists to expand their network.